morishjs/rocode-entryjs/README.md

 ## Copyright and License

-EntryJS Copyright (c) 2015 Entry Labs.
+RoCodeJS Copyright (c) 2015 RoCode Labs.

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at